 Final Note:

-Budongo Forest though lies within the greater Murchison falls Conservation area and is managed by National Forest Authority (NFA) who are responsible to collect the entrance and activity fees.
+Budongo Forest though lies within the greater Murchison Falls Conservation Area and is managed by National Forest Authority (NFA) who are responsible to collect the entrance and activity fees.
 That said, chimpanzee trekking expereince at Kaniyo Pabidi attracts a park entrance fee paid at Uganda Wildlife Authority (UWA ) gate plus a trek permit.